 Daisy: DID YOU EVER THINK THAT MAYBE I LIKE TO WEAR DRESSES?
 HUH, DID YOU EVER THINK OF THAT?

-Eerie Cuties: tomboy Brooke rarely wears skirts or dresses despite having a very practical reason to do so (she occasionally turns into a half-snake and looses her pants to Clothing Damage).
+Eerie Cuties: tomboy Brooke rarely wears skirts or dresses despite having a very practical reason to do so (she occasionally turns into a half-snake and loses her pants to Clothing Damage).
 Lampshaded by girly-girl Melissa here

 In the beginning, Francine is practicing for a pie-baking contest, leading Hayley to belittle her and ask her questions like when she plans on giving back the vote.
 Later at night, Francine catches Hayley, wearing a frilly, outdated dress, baking pies of her own.